PeterShin23/vlm-bounding-box/README.md

 ## How It Works

-### Task Definition
+### Task Definition: Referring Expression Grounding

 **Input**:
 - An RGB image
-- Fixed instruction: "Find the main subject and output a JSON bounding box"
+- A natural language phrase describing an object/region (e.g., "the red car on the left", "person wearing blue shirt")

 **Output**:
 ```json
 {
   "x_min": 0.13,